-Do you have to perform an action or say something (ritual) after a particular event happens, or after a bad thought?
+Do you have to perform an action or say something (ritual) after a particular event happens, or after a bad or negative thought?

-Are you superstitious about unlucky numbers or other superstitious that affect your decisions to an extreme extent?
+Are you superstitious about unlucky numbers, or other superstitions that affect your decisions to an extreme extent?

 Most people will be able to relate to one or more of these to some extent, it’s just when the impulses become excessive and it starts to negatively affect the person’s life, then something needs to be done.
 If you are reading this then your OCD is most likely causing you problems and you are looking for ways to control it.